sergeykhbr/riscv_vhdl/README.md

 Simulation and Hardware targets use identical EDCL over UDP interface so that [Debugger](http://sergeykhbr.github.io/riscv_vhdl/dbg_link.html) can work with any target using the same set of commands.

-**Debugger doesn't implement any specific interface for the simulation.**
+**Debugger doesn't implement any specific interface for the simulation.
+Debugger uses only architectural access via TAP (EDCL over UDP) for all targets.**

 ## Step III: Build FPGA image